ARE YOU READY FOR THE HARMATTAN?

 Harmattan is associated with an increased rate of fire outbreaks; therefore, people must avoid bush burning and careless exposure of inflammable materials.

 The harmattan season is associated with known health hazards, most of which can be prevented.
 Prevention has remained a better option.
 If you want your harmattan protective kit, you are free to ask for it.

 For more information call Felix Joshua now

-Premium quality herbal / nutritional supplements and skincare products from Swissgarde South Africa in Nigeria.
-Available for sale from Swissgarde Agent / Distributors , (you can apply for distributorship) in Port harcourt Lagos Warri Sapele Ughelli Asaba Benin Aba Owerri Enugu Uyo Abuja Onitsha Jos Kaduna Kano Gombe Nasarawa Lokoja
+Premium quality herbal / nutritional supplements from Swissgarde South Africa in Nigeria.
+Available for sale from Swissgarde Agent / Distributors - Felix Joshua in Port Harcourt Lagos Warri Sapele Ughelli Asaba Benin Aba Owerri Enugu Uyo Abuja Onitsha Jos Kaduna Kano Gombe Nasarawa Lokoja.